isokiila/ez-qc/README.md

 EZ-QC!
 A beginner-friendly GUI for creating and compiling simple Source Engine model QC files.

+Don't know how to write QC files or find the process of compiling models too hard and slow?
+With EZ-QC! you can compile your models through a simple menu.
+All you need is your smd model.

 <h3>Current features:</h3>

 Simple GUI for selecting: